spencerng/Robotix-Java-Lessons/docs/index.md

 # Raider Robotix Scouting

 Welcome to the hub for Raider Robotix Scouting!
 Here you'll find the latest info from the Scouting Subteam, from app programming and scout training resources, to scouting rotations and standings for the current season.
-Of course, [click here](http://raiderrobotix.org) to visit the team website.
+Of course, visit [the team website](http://raiderrobotix.org) for other information.

 This site will be hosted on the team's [GitHub repository](https://github.com/RaiderRobotix) in the future.